Martu living deserts

 Our past work with Martu Traditional Owners in the Western Desert helped them care for their country

 Martu people have maintained a strong physical and cultural connection to their Country for thousands of years right through to the present day.
-While they have the knowledge and skills to look after country, they lacked support to carry out this important work in their communities.
+While they have the knowledge and skills to look after Country, they previously lacked support to carry out this important work in their communities.
 That’s why The Nature Conservancy working in partnership with Kanyirninpa Jukurrpa (representing Martu interests) and BHP, formed the Martu Living Deserts (Warrarnpa Kana) Project in 2011.
 Over the years since then the project assisted Martu people continue their remarkable connection to Country combining modern science with Indigenous ecological knowledge.

 The project supported Martu ranger teams: